robhagemans/pcbasic/README.md

 #### Usage essentials ####
 Double-click on `pcbasic` or run `pcbasic` on the command line to start in interactive mode with no programs.
 A few selected command-line options:
-`pcbasic.py PROGRAM.BAS` runs PROGRAM.BAS directly.
+`pcbasic PROGRAM.BAS` runs PROGRAM.BAS directly.
-`pcbasic.py --preset=tandy` runs PC-BASIC in Tandy-1000 mode.
+`pcbasic --preset=tandy` runs PC-BASIC in Tandy-1000 mode.
 See below for more preset options.
 `pcbasic -h` shows all available command line options.

 In the packaged versions for Windows and OSX, no command-line options can be specified.
-You can set the required options in `info\PCBASIC.INI` instead.
+You can set the required options in `info/PCBASIC.INI` instead.

 #### Basic BASIC commands ####